 Step To Split

-The step to split strengthens the split receiving position for the jerk, which can often be a weakness that limits an athlete’s jerk.
-To some extent, it will also train the proper movement of the front foot into the split position and the maintenance of the proper upright posture, as well as the proper recovery from the split jerk.
+The step to split strengthens the split receiving position for the jerk, and in particular the ability to quicky brake and hold the position, and the ability to prevent shifting the balance forward to the front foot.
+To some extent, it will also train the proper movement of the front foot into the split position and the maintenance of the proper upright posture.

 The step to split should generally be done after the competition lift and variants, but can be done before more strength-oriented work like squatting and pulling.
 Weights of up to 100% and more of the athlete’s best jerk may be used for 3-5 reps per leg.
 Depending on how strong the lifter is in the split position, this exercise can vary greatly in possible loading.
 Avoid overloading to the point that the lifter is unable to step into the proper split position or it defeats the purpose.

 The step to split can be done with alternating legs with the athlete walking forward with each step, in which case the exercise would be called a walk to split.

 Find Your Split Stance